Integrate Postman with Azure DevOps

 Working directory: $(System.DefaultWorkingDirectory)

-3.5 Add a Command Line task
+3.5 Add a Command Line task with the following script:

-Script: "./node_modules/.bin/newman" run DevOps.postman_collection.json --reporters cli,junit --reporter-junit-export Results\junitReport.xml
+"./node_modules/.bin/newman" run DevOps.postman_collection.json --reporters cli,junit --reporter-junit-export Results\junitReport.xml

 (environment) Script: "./node_modules/.bin/newman" run DevOps.postman_collection.json -e myenv.postman_environment.json --reporters cli,junit --reporter-junit-export Results\junitReport.xml